 npm install -g @anthropic-ai/claude-code

-Authentication: Requires Claude Pro/Max subscription or API key.
-No free tier available.
+Authentication: Requires Claude Pro / Max subscription or an Anthropic API key.
+No free tier.

 OpenAI Codex CLI